qualiticcommunity/qualiticcommunity.github.io/MATURITY_MODEL.md

 #### 1. Commit Stage
 It's the first time a developer introduces a new change to the source code repository.
 There can be some automatic checks validating the change.
 Generally, commit stage ensures that a change is worth reviewing by a human-being; since many trivial issues (like compile error) can be caught by machine, instead of a developer.
-Although, many non-trivial issues also can be checked automatically (with a more complexity, off course), it's recommended to keep this stage fast enough to deliver early feedback to the developer, more rapidly.
+Although, many non-trivial issues also can be checked automatically (with a more complexity, of course), it's recommended to keep this stage fast enough to deliver early feedback to the developer, more rapidly.
 > One machine can do the work of fifty ordinary men.
 No machine can do the work of one extraordinary man.
 <small>_Elbert Hubbard, American writer and philosopher_</small>